dcoy/dcoy/content/about/_index.md

 hidden = true
 +++

-I love to learn about new technologies, Linux administration and coding in Python, Ruby, or Go.
-In my free time, I'm usually spending time with my family cooking up new recipes or hiking.
+I love to learn about new technologies, JavaScript/Node.js, React or Go.
+In my free time, I'm usually spending time with my family cooking up new recipes, hiking, or exploring Texas.